anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-03.md

 +---------+--------------------+
 ```

-The counts are slightly different due to the author's choice of composite record key (column combination) and the precombine field.
+The counts are slightly different due to the author's choice of composite Hudi record key (column combination) and the Hudi precombine field.
 Because its not a material difference, we will proceed with the lab.

 <hr>